 We found 9 neurologists who accept Coventry Open Access HMO near Exton, PA.

-Dr. Burton Mark, who practices in West Chester, PA and Philadelphia, PA, is a medical specialist in psychiatry, neurology (brain & spinal cord disease), and sleep medicine.
-He has a 4.5 out of 5 star average patient rating.
-He accepts Coventry, United Healthcare HSA, and United Healthcare HMO, in addition to other insurance carriers.
-Dr. Mark is a graduate of A.T.
+Dr. Burton Mark practices psychiatry, neurology (brain & spinal cord disease), and sleep medicine in West Chester, PA and Philadelphia, PA.
+Patient ratings for Dr. Mark average 4.5 stars out of 5.
+He is an in-network provider for several insurance carriers, including Coventry, United Healthcare HSA, and United Healthcare HMO.
+He attended medical school at A.T.
 Still University, Kirksville College of Osteopathic Medicine.
 He is professionally affiliated with Chester County Hospital.

 Clinical interests: Electromyography, Multiple Sclerosis, Bell's Palsy, Parkinson's Disease, Encephalitis, Dementia, ...
 (Read more)